Sapoconchus/node_avanzado/ReadMe.md

 The DB is based on mongoDB so if you don't have it installed on your computer, you ought to go to their website [MongoDB](www.mongodb.com) and follow their installation guide and use instructions.

+The global variables such as mail provider config or mongoDB url are stored on the .env file.
 You must rename ".env.example" to ".env" and use your own config.

 To correctly use anunciaLOL, first, download this repo.
 Then, install the dependencies and devDependencies, launnch your [DB](https://mongodb.com) and start the server.